Jeanpt/homelab/README.md

 While some integrations related to work are excluded, everything here reflects my hands-on approach and passion for understanding security at a deep level.

-> 💡 I built this lab not just to study, but because I genuinely love this stuff.
-Learning never stops.
+> I built this lab not just to study, but because I am a nerd.